uvarc/rc-website/content/userinfo/rivanna/software/spark.md

 spark-submit --master $MASTERSTRING script.py
 ```

-In the above SLURM script template, note that:
+In the above Slurm script template, note that:

 - Request `parallel` nodes with exclusive access.
 - You may reduce the number of cores if the job needs more memory per core.